MuellerLabETHZ/BamA_darobactin/README.md

 # BamA_darobactin
-These are analysis codes for 'Monitoring the Antibiotic Darobactin Modulating the Beta-Barrel Assembly Factor BamA' manuscript.
+These are data analysis codes for 'Monitoring the Antibiotic Darobactin Modulating the Beta-Barrel Assembly Factor BamA' manuscript.